-I had the pleasure of teaching a community ed course on the basics of figure flattery back in May, and realized that some of what I discussed in that class hadn’t yet been discussed here.
-So let’s rectify that, shall we?
-I’ve long used my instincts and eye to determine what looked best on myself and others, but over the past year or so I’ve realized that there are some guidelines that can help aid my instincts and eye when I doubt myself.
+I’ve long used my instincts and eye to determine what looked best on myself and others, but over the past few years I’ve realized that there are some guidelines that can help aid my instincts and eye when I doubt myself.
 I still flub, the guidelines sometimes fail, and – just like everyone – I have my share of unfortunate outfits.
 But keeping a few of these guidelines in mind has helped me improve my batting average.
 The most useful guideline of the bunch has been the Golden Ratio.

 I’ve found many definitions and explanations of this concept, many of them contradictory, but the bottom line is that the golden ratio has applications in mathematics, architecture, and art that pre-date any use in fashion.
 The aspect of this concept that interests us as it pertains to dressing is that most figures are more appealing to the observing eye if visually divided into thirds.